douglas86/ci-pp5-property-react/README.md

 ![header - desktop.png](src/assets/docs/features/header_desktop.png)

-- When on a device table or smaller the links become a hamburger menu
+- When the responsiveness of the page changes from tablet to smaller the links become a hamburger menu
-- This is when the hamburger menu is closed
+- There is also functionality to show if the hamburger menu is open or closed
+- Image below shows that the menu is closed

 ![header_hamburger_menu.png](src/assets/docs/features/header_hamburger_menu.png)

-- When the hamburger menu icon is opened with the links below
+- Image below shows that the menu is open

 ![header_hamburger_menu_closed.png](src/assets/docs/features/header_hamburger_menu_closed.png)

 #### [State Store](#table-of-content)

+##### Description

+A state store in React refers to a centralized place to manage the state of an application.
+This concept is particularly useful for large applications where multiple components need to share and update the same state.
+Using state store helps to manage and coordinate state changes more efficiently, avoiding issues like prop drilling and inconsistent states across components.

-- I have implemented a state store to reduce Prop drilling
+- This state store was done as a way of reducing Prop drilling within my application
-- Prop drilling is when you keep on pass props down then up to many levels
+- I have also made use of local storage to increase user performance
+- I have used React hooks to store and retrieve state
-- The state store was implemented with the help of useMemo, useReducer and useContext
+- The hooks that I have used are useMemo, useReducer and useContext
-- useMemo was used to stop unnecessary re-renders
+- useMemo - this is used to memorize state, in order to reduce re-renders
-- useReducer was used to keep track of state logic
+- useReducer - this hook is used to manage complex state within an application, when specific state has to many sub levels
-- useContext was used to share state across the entire app
+- useContext - this hook is used to share state accross the application, globally
-- I have also written a simple useAppContext hook to make it easier to call state when needed
-- useAppContext hook returns two variable state and dispatch
-- state is used to see what data is in your state store
-- dispatch is used to update the state store passing it type and payload
-- type is the reducer function that you are wanting to use
-- payload is the data that you are wanting to send to the state store
-- If you are wanting to see how it was done, click [here](https://docs.google.com/document/d/1IHX350WfSIrXJzxKs8IBurmX-wX1dtBG1-rPXqmIB6c/edit#heading=h.1tzm0g2fdwbe)

 #### [Special features on the about page](#table-of-content)